 The University of Missouri at Kansas City (shown in this photo) adopted a policy in 1977 that prohibited use of its buildings for religious purposes.
-The rule was challenged on the grounds that it violated the First Amendment right to free speech, although the school had countered allowing such use could be in violation of the First Amendment's establishment clause that disallowed government's excessive entanglement with religion.
+The rule was challenged on the grounds that it violated the First Amendment right to free speech.
 In Widmar v.
-Vincent, the Court rejected that allowing religious groups to use university buildings would be an improper way for government to advance religion.
-Instead, the court found that the university had created a public forum and could not discriminate based on the content of one's speech on who could use that forum.
+Vincent (1981), the Court rejected that allowing religious groups to use university buildings would be an improper way for government to advance religion.

 In Widmar v.
 Vincent, 454 U.S. 263 (1981), the Supreme Court struck down a regulation that the University of Missouri at Kansas City adopted in 1977 prohibiting the use of its buildings and grounds for religious purposes.
 The policy resulted in the exclusion of a religious group called Cornerstone.

-University of Missouri: Allowing religious groups to use buildings could violate establishment clause
+University of Missouri: Allowing religious groups to use buildings could violate First Amendment

 Justice Lewis F. Powell Jr. wrote the decision for seven members of the Court affirming a decision by the Eighth Circuit Court of Appeals, which had reversed a federal district court decision that upheld the restrictions.
 Powell argued that the university had created an open forum for student speech and that even though it had not been required to do so, once it did, it was obligated to protect speech and association rights and could justify content-based restrictions only if it satisfied strict scrutiny.